Bob Krause (politician)

-Robert A. Krause (born January 15, 1950) is currently president of the Veterans National Recovery Center, a 501(c)(3) charitable organization.
-He is a former State Representative from Iowa, and served in the Iowa General Assembly from 1973 until 1979.
-He also served as Regional Representative for the US Secretary of Transportation during the Carter Administration, as past Chair of the Iowa Democratic Veterans Caucus and as past president of the Reserve Officers Association, Department of Iowa.
-He also served on the Waterloo (IA) school board.
+Robert A. Krause (born January 15, 1950) is an American politician and Perennial candidate.
+He served in the Iowa General Assembly from 1973 until 1979.
+Also serving as Regional Representative for the US Secretary of Transportation during the Carter Administration, and also having served on the Waterloo, Iowa school board.

 Early life and education

-He was raised on a family farm in rural northwest Iowa, Krause graduated in 1968 from Sentral Community School District of Fenton, Iowa.
+Krause was raised on a family farm in rural northwest Iowa, Krause graduated in 1968 from Sentral Community School District of Fenton, Iowa.
 He was active in 4-H, church, athletics and editor of the student newspaper.

 Krause attended the University of Iowa financing his education with a combination of work, scholarships and loans.
 He graduated in 1972 with a B.A. degree in political science.
 He was a member of ROTC and was commissioned as a 2nd Lieutenant in the Army Reserve in the summer of 1972.
 Krause also served in the student senate and was president of University Democrats.
-During summer breaks, he worked as a construction and railroad laborer.
 He also worked two summers for the Robert D. Fulton for Governor campaign the Iowa Democratic Party.

 Politics

 Krause ran for state representative to the Iowa General Assembly and served six years in the Iowa House of Representatives.

 Krause's was appointed as Assistant House Minority Whip in his first term.
 In this capacity, he helped pass Iowa's collective bargaining for public employees law.

 As Chair of the House Transportation Committee for four years, he was assisted in the passage of legislation that allowed for the establishment of the coordinated regional transit systems throughout Iowa, which became a national model of the Federal Transit Administration.
 He also crafted a restructuring of Iowa's road system that included Iowa's first ethanol exemption when passed, which became the basis for Iowa's ethanol industry.
-Because of these efforts and others, the Des Moines Register in 1978 honored him as one of the "Top 10 Most Effective Iowa Legislators."
+Because of these efforts and others, The Des Moines Register in 1978 honored him as one of the "Top 10 Most Effective Iowa Legislators."

 Krause left the House that year to run for Treasurer of the State of Iowa.
 Although he lost, he ran 5 points ahead of the top of the ticket.
-After a brief stint for Land O'Lakes as transportation manager for the Agricultural Services Group, Bob left to become Regional Representative for the Secretary of Transportation in 1979.
+After a brief stint for Land O'Lakes as transportation manager for the Agricultural Services Group, Krause left to become Regional Representative for the Secretary of Transportation in 1979.
 In this capacity, he was ranking department official for Kansas, Iowa, Missouri and Nebraska, and he was administration spokesperson in the field for federal policy.